 For some people, home is a safe and comfortable abode.
-For many seniors, however, homes can be full of risk.
+For many seniors, however, some areas in their home can be risky.

 Inside a home, the most dangerous place is the bathroom.
 Slippery surfaces, sharp corners and hard materials make bathroom falls both more likely and more dangerous.
 Seniors are more likely to fall in the bathroom due to medication side effects, unsteady gait and relatively weaker muscles and bones.
 Every 19 minutes, an older adult dies from a fall.